Fine & Performing Arts Theatre-Film & New Media

 MAJOR DEPARTMENT ADMISSION

-Students must apply for admission to the BFA emphasis in Film and New Media (FNM) by completing an application form and supplying references, a resume and examples of creative work.
+Students must apply for admission to the BFA emphasis in Film and New Media (FNM) by completing an application, which includes references, a resume, and examples of creative work.
 This application applies to both new students and transfer students.
-Students who are applying for transfer into the program must complete the application and provide grade transcripts demonstrating a 3.0 current and cumulative GPA or higher.
-Students should contact the Johnny Carson School of Theatre and Film for information and application materials.
+Those who are applying for transfer into the program must complete the application and provide grade transcripts demonstrating a 3.0 current and cumulative GPA or higher.
+Students should visit the Johnny Carson School of Theatre and Film website for information and application procedures.

-Once the application materials have been received, the student will be notified by the school if accepted to the FNM emphasis.
-Once accepted, a student must maintain a 3.0 current and cumulative GPA from that point forward, complete a portfolio review (after taking THEA 482), and receive approval from the FNM faculty before they may granted full FNM student status.
-The Johnny Carson School of Theatre and Film reserves the right to limit the total number of FNM students accepted and FNM students allowed to continue in the emphasis.
+After the application materials have been reviewed by the faculty, students will be notified of their acceptance status.
+Once admitted, a student must maintain a 3.0 cumulative GPA from that point forward and complete a portfolio review during the sophomore year.
+Admission to the FNM emphasis is highly competitive; the Johnny Carson School of Theatre and Film reserves the right to limit the total number of FNM students accepted to the program.

 BFA Core Requirements21